Srinish Aravind

 Srinish Aravind (born 2 June 1985) is an Indian television actor and model, who works in Tamil and Malayalam films and television series also few Telugu TV serials.
 He was one of the five finalists in the reality show Bigg Boss Malayalam season 1.

-Early life

-Srinish Aravind was born and brought up in Chennai, where his father was employed, but his family comes from the Palakkad district of Kerala.
-His parents are Aravind Nair and Lakshmi Kumari.
-He has two elder sisters, and attended J. R. K. Matriculation Higher Secondary School, Chennai, later graduating with a Bachelor of Commerce from Guru Nanak College; he also attended Balu Mahendra Institute of Film Technology, Chennai.
-Before entering the entertainment industry, he used to work at Kindle Systems as a recruiter and at Vasan Healthcare as an Operations Executive.
-Srinish had several other jobs, as well as modelling, and appeared in a couple of short films in Tamil before entering the television industry.

 Career

 Srinish attained public recognition after acting in the mega serial Pranayam on Asianet, in the role of Sharan G. Menon.
 It was directed by Sudheesh Shankar and produced by Merryland Murugan.
 It was a remake of the Hindi serial Ye Hai Mohabbatein telecast on Star TV, based on the novel Custody by Manju Kapur.
 In Pranayam, his character Saran G Menon was the male lead, the CEO of a multinational company.
 In 2017, he made his Tamil television debut with the long-running serial Vamsam (TV series) playing a negative role called Raj alongside actress Ramya Krishnan.
 On 28 April Pranayam ended completing 524 episodes, from the next week he signed into play the lead role in another Malayalam serial Ammuvinte Amma.
 He did a short stint in a Telugu serial Natachirami in Gemini TV and in Niram Maaratha Pookkal (TV series) in Zee Tamil before entering into Bigg Boss (Malayalam season 1).